supabase-community/supabase-kubernetes/README.md

 ## Support

-This repository is supported by the community and not officially supported.
-Please do not create issue on the Supabase repository if you face any error using this repository.
+This project is supported by the community and not officially supported by Supabase.
+Please do not create any issues on the official Supabase repositories if you face any problems using this project, but rather open an issue on this repository.

 ## Contributing